 The following options are available when logging a payment:

-Payment Method – Here you can select the method used to make the payment.
+Payment Method – This allows you to select the method that will be used to make the payment.
 You can customize the list of payment methods in Settings > Loan > Payments > Methods.

-Date – This is the date that LoanPro will use to apply the payment.
-In the case of between periods interest application, that doesn’t necessarily mean that payments will be applied on this date.
+Date – This is the date the payment will be applied on.
+However, this is not always true in the case of between periods interest application.
 In a between periods application, the payment applies on the day the payment was due if the payment was made on time or early.
 If the payment was made late, it will apply on the date entered in this field.
 There is also an icon for a drop-down menu with quick access to frequently used dates.

-Info – This field lets you enter information about the payment to help you remember specifics about the payment.
+Info – This field lets you enter information to help you remember specifics about the payment.
 Companies often use this to log check or money order numbers.
 This field defaults to show today’s date and the method used for the payment.

 - Principal Only – This option will apply the extra amount towards principal, but it will not affect the amount past due or the next due payment amount.